nemac/drutils/README.md

 server (apache httpd) be present and running.
 A Drupal web site requires a web server and a MySQL database, and the application's files need to be modified to contain the connection information (username, password) for that database.
+An application that requires that a program be run regularly on a repeated basis requires that a linux user account for that program to run as, and a crontab entry for that account which schedules the program execution.

 Nappl uses the term *container* to refer to the software prerequisites and configuration settings needed for an application.
 Think of a